qtval/ashen-oath-web/docs/ROADMAP.md

 - Multiplayer, accounts, or cloud saves
 - Ads, battle passes, or aggressive monetization
 - Character creator
-- Multiple playable protagonists before Garrenâ€™s first arc works
+- Multiple playable protagonists before Garren's first arc works
 - iOS release until Android and the web slice are proven

 ## Immediate next task

-**Finish Milestone 0.2â€™s real-phone layout check, then create the Chapter One beat sheet.**
+**Finish Milestone 0.2's real-phone layout check, then create the Chapter One beat sheet.**

 That beat sheet will be the bridge from a good-looking prototype to a deliberate, playable chapter.